Tencent/Hippy/docs/en-us/guide/integration.md

 | Package name                                | Description                                                                                            |
 | ----------------------------------- |--------------------------------------------------------------------------------------------------------|
 | @hippy/hippy-live-reload-polyfill   | live-reload prerequisite script - it will inject code into the project when compiling in debugging mode |
-| @hippy/hippy-dynamic-import-plugin  | Dynamically load plugin - split sub packages for on-demand loading
+| @hippy/hippy-dynamic-import-plugin  | dynamically load plugin - split sub packages for on-demand loading
 | @babel/plugin-x                     | Other related plugins of Babel - such as `@babel/plugin-proposal-nullish-coalescing-operator`          |
 | case-sensitive-paths-webpack-plugin | Webpack plugin - case check the import file                                                            |
 | file-loader                         | Static file loading                                                                                    |